-The Innovia Segment was formed after the Company's February 28, 2017, acquisition of Innovia.
-The Segment consists of the newly acquired Innovia film operations, plus two small legacy film manufacturing facilities transferred from the CCL Segment.
-The acquired Innovia film operations, which comprise the majority of the Segment, provide a global footprint for the manufacture of specialty high-performance, multi-layer, surface engineered BOPP films with three facilities located in each of Australia, Belgium and the United Kingdom.
+The Innovia Segment consists of acquired Innovia film operations in 2017, the newly acquired Treofan film facility in 2018, plus two small legacy film manufacturing facilities transferred from the CCL Segment.
+The acquired Innovia and Treofan film operations, which comprise the majority of the Segment, provide a global footprint for the manufacture of specialty high-performance, multi-layer, surface engineered BOPP films with a facility located in each of Australia, Belgium, Mexico and the United Kingdom.
 These films are sold to customers in the pressure sensitive label materials and consumer packaged goods industries worldwide with a small percentage of the total volume consumed internally by CCL Secure within the CCL Segment.
-The two smaller legacy facilities, one located in Germany and one in the United States, produce almost their entire output for the CCL Segment's Food & Beverage and Home & Personal Care businesses, respectively legacy manufacturing facility with all the production used in the Home & Personal Care business of the CCL Segment as well as a sales office for the BOPP films.
+The two smaller legacy facilities, one located in Germany and one in the United States, produce almost their entire output for the CCL Segment's Food & Beverage and Home & Personal Care businesses, respectively.